NextCenturyCorporation/MCS/machine_common_sense/API.md

 * **Variables**

-    * **action_list** (*list of lists of strings**, or **None*) – The list of actions that are available for the scene at each step
+    * **action_list** (*list of lists of** (**string**, **dict**) **tuples**, or **None*) – The list of all actions that are available for the scene at each step
-    (outer list index).
-Each inner list item is a list of action strings.
-    For example, [‘MoveAhead’,’RotateLook,rotation=180’] restricts the
-    actions to either ‘MoveAhead’ or ‘RotateLook’ with the ‘rotation’ parameter set to 180.
+    (outer list).
+Each inner list is the list of all actions that are available for the single step corresponding to the inner list’s index within the outer list.
+Each action is returned as a tuple containing the action string and the action’s restricted paramters, if any.
+    For example: (“Pass”, {}) forces a Pass action; (“PickupObject”, {}) forces a PickupObject action with any parameters; and (“PickupObject”, {“objectId”: “a”}) forces a PickupObject action with the specific parameters objectId=a.
     An action_list of None means that all actions are always available.
-An empty inner list means that all actions are available for that specific step.
+    An empty inner list means that all actions will be available on that specific step.
+    See StepMetadata.action_list for the available actions of the current step.
+    May be a subset of all possible actions.
+See [Actions](#Actions).

     * **category** (*string*) – The category that describes this goal and the properties in its